ossf/package-feeds/README.md

 http_port: 8080

-cutoff_delta: 5m
+poll_rate: 5m

 timer: false
 ```

-`cutoff_delta` string formatted for [duration parser](https://golang.org/pkg/time/#ParseDuration).
+`poll_rate` string formatted for [duration parser](https://golang.org/pkg/time/#ParseDuration).This is used as an initial value to generate a cutoff point for feed events relative to the given time at execution, with subsequent events using the previous time at execution as the cutoff point.
-`timer` will configure interal polling of the `enabled_feeds` at the given `cutoff_delta` period.
+`timer` will configure interal polling of the `enabled_feeds` at the given `poll_rate` period.
 To specify this configuration file, define its path in your environment under the `PACKAGE_FEEDS_CONFIG_PATH` variable.

 ## Legacy Configuration

 Legacy configuration methods are still supported.
 By default, without a configuration file all feeds will be enabled.
 The environment variable `OSSMALWARE_TOPIC_URL` can be used to select the GCP pubsub publisher and `PORT` will configure the port for the HTTP server.
-The default `cutoff_delta` is 5 minutes, this is used to generate a cutoff point for feed events relative to the given time at execution.
+The default `poll_rate` is 5 minutes, it is assumed that an external service is dispatching requests to the configured HTTP server at this frequency.

 # Contributing